Paula Julie Elisabeth Hertwig (1889 – 1993) was a German biologist and geneticist.

 Hertwig-Weyers syndrome (1942, 1957)

-Congenital disorder associating ulnar and digital aplasia with ankylosis of the flexion elbow, cleft palate and renal and sternal abnormalities.
+Congenital disorder associating ulnar and digital aplasia with ankylosis of the elbow, cleft palate and renal and sternal abnormalities.

 - Hertwig P. Sechs neue Mutationen bei der Hausmaus in ihrer Bedeutung für allgemeine Vererbungsfragen.
 Zeitschrift für menschliche Vererbungs- und Konstitutionslehre, 1942; 26: 1-21.
 [Hertwig-Weyers syndrome]